Tree Permits and Information

 A yellow laminated Notice of Application will be prepared for you, which you will be required to post in a conspicuous location along a public road so that people driving or walking by can read it, for no less than 14 days prior to scheduled tree removal.
 The notice posting shall remain posted until the permit is issued.

-Your application will then be forwarded to our City Arborists at Urban Forestry Services (UFS), who will call to arrange a visit in order to assess the health and risk potential for the tree or trees proposed for removal.
+Your application will then be reviewed to our City Arborist, Ashley Adams, who will call to arrange a visit in order to assess the health and risk potential for the tree or trees proposed for removal.
 Once UFS sends a completed report to the Planning Department, you will be notified with the permit decision This permit review process typically takes 2-3 weeks depending on the scale of the project and provided the tree contractor has a valid City of Lake Forest Park business license.

 The issued laminated goldenrod permit will need to be posted on the day of removal and remain posted for at least one week following the tree removal.
 Tree replacement for Arborist Review permits is calculated based on the lot’s canopy coverage goal.
 If the tree removal causes the property to fall below the canopy coverage goal, a replacement plan to bring the property back to that goal (at 30 years growth) is required prior to permit issuance, and the permit conditions must be recorded with King County.
 If the property was below the canopy coverage goal prior to tree removal, the property owner must replace trees to reach the canopy percentage that existed prior to tree removal.